yanyangxiao/voronoi/README.md

 ## usage

-Once build the code successfully, go to the example/xxx/run-powerx-demo.bat and make sure the path of powerx-demo.exe is correct, then double click the .bat file to run the program, you will obtain 4 result files (powerx-rt.xxx/powerx-rt-omp.xxx/powerx-knn.xxx/powerx-knn-omp.xxx).
+Once build the code successfully, go to the example/xxx/run-powerx-demo.bat and make sure the path of powerx-demo.exe is correct, then double click the .bat file to run the program, you will obtain 4 result files (powerx-rt.xxx/powerx-rt-omp.xxx/powerx-knn.xxx/powerx-knn-omp.xxx) for each test.

-Try to open .svg files and .off files to view the power diagrams.
+Try to open .svg files or .off files to view the power diagrams.

 ## cite